 “At PageGroup, we are determined to create change.
 Whether that’s the industry-leading work our award-winning DE&I team does internally, the support we give our clients through our DE&I Client Solutions team, or our new accessibility resources for businesses across the country – this is a priority that runs through the very core of our business.”

-In the last 12 months over 25 million web pages have been made accessible with the Recite Me toolbar.
+In the last 12 months over 25 million web pages have been made accessible with the Recite Me accessible toolbar.
 If you would like more information on how your organisation can provide inclusive recruitment by using assistive technology, contact our team or book a real-time demonstration of our toolbar, together building a more inclusive digital world for all.
+You can also start your accessibility journey with a free WCAG compliant scan of your websites homepage, to detect and provide solutions to inaccessible website features.